Time to end logging in our flagship park - Algonquin!

 It may seem hard to believe, but due to logging there are more roads in Algonquin Park than Metro Toronto!
 It’s time Ontario respected the latest science and recognized that logging is incompatible with a protected area.

-On October 7, 2014 Ontario’s Environmental Commissioner released a report calling for the end of logging in Algonquin Park.
-CPAWS welcomes the Environment Commissioner’s report and is now calling on Ontario to act quickly to end logging in the park, and begin the process of restoring Algonquin’s damaged ecosystems.
+It is also contrary to protecting the ecological integrity of Algonquin.
+Support is growing to phase out logging.
+Ontario’s Environmental Commissioner released a report calling for the end of logging in Algonquin Park.
+We welcome the Environment Commissioner’s report and re-iterate our long standing call for the Ontario government to end logging in the park, and begin the process of restoring Algonquin’s damaged ecosystems.

 How you can help

-Please speak up for a healthier future for the park by contacting the Ontario Minister of Natural Resources, to urge her to phase out logging in Algonquin.
-Call the Minister at 416-314-2301 or send an email now.
+Please speak up for a healthier future for the park by contacting Hon.
+Rod Phillips, Minister of Environment, Conservation and Parks and Hon.
+Jeff Yurek, Minister of Natural Resources and Forestry to urge them to phase out logging in Algonquin and begin the process of restorating Algonquin’s damaged ecosystems.